 Then we have the Kabarettisten; from what I’ve seen, the least-funny group in the German comedy scene.
 Like this Kabarettist from Hamburg, who thinks he’s a victim of “Cancel Culture”, because his co-workers didn’t appreciate his “jokes” about muslims.
 I mean…it could be that you’re just not funny anymore, my guy.

 Or…maybe Cabaret is not always supposed to be funny?
 In a follow-up episode of the Easy German podcast, Cari said that it isn’t necessarily meant to make people laugh; the goal is to make social commentary.
 I still don’t care about an old white man’s opinion of muslims, of course, but perhaps I shouldn’t paint all Kabarettisten with the same brush.

 …especially when I clearly didn’t actually understand what the job entails.

 For a long time, I also didn’t understand the hype for comedians Carolin Kebekus or Martina Hill.
-Sure, a few skits and bits here and there were funny, but the majority were too focused on being a woman for my tastes.
+Sure, a few skits here and there were funny, but the majority were too focused on being a woman for my tastes.
 I can’t stand it when female comedians base their entire brand on being a woman.
 I get it; being a woman and/or mother is tough.
 That doesn’t mean it has to be 75%, or more, of what you joke about.